Answer the multiple choice questions for Round 4 here:

 4

-Your answers are fully developed and elaborated with outside information or comparisons.
+Your answers are fully developed and elaborated with

 4

-You use direct textual evidence (quotes) and evidence that you paraphrased.
+You use direct textual evidence (quotes) and evidence that

 3

-Sections are highlighted daily and class work is complete, but may have been late.
+Sections are highlighted daily and class work is complete,

 3